 We know that around one in five children has been severely abused or neglected in childhood - that's nearly one million children.

 Our services have protected millions of children from abuse and neglect, while our lobbying and public education campaigns have shielded countless more from cruelty.
 Tragically, abuse and neglect are still commonplace and there is a continuing need for our services.

-Gifts kindly left to us in supporters’ wills help us to continue our vital work.
-After you’ve taken care of your loved ones, a small percentage of whatever’s left could be enough to transform a child’s life.
+Gifts kindly left to us in supporter's wills help us to continue vital work such as this in the future.
+After you have taken care of your loved ones, a small percentage of whatever is left could be enough to transform a child's life.

 If you would like to learn more about remembering the NSPCC in your will, please do get in touch with our gifts in wills team on 020 7825 2939, visit www.nspcc.org.uk/giftsinwills or email us at firstname.lastname@example.org.

 I had just started High School and a man who lived nearby was sexually abusing me.
 He threatened to hurt my family if I told anyone about it, so I told no-one.

 Then I saw an advert for ChildLine and thought maybe I could speak to someone there who wouldn't tell anyone.
 So it felt safe.

 After a year or so, my family moved away and so the abuse stopped.
 But the pain didn't.